moonwalker/comet/README.md

 ## Features

 - **🚀 JavaScript Configuration** - Define infrastructure using a familiar, powerful programming language instead of limited HCL
+- **✨ Modern DSL Enhancements** - Bulk environment variables and secrets shorthand reduce boilerplate by ~30%
+- **�️ Build Your Own Abstractions** - It's JavaScript!
+Create your own helper functions for domains, components, tags, etc.
-- **🔄 Automatic Backend Generation** - Comet generates `backend.tf.json` files automatically based on your stack configuration
+- **�🔄 Automatic Backend Generation** - Comet generates `backend.tf.json` files automatically based on your stack configuration
 - **🔗 Cross-Stack References** - Simple `state()` template function to reference outputs from other stacks
 - **🔐 Built-in Secrets Management** - Native SOPS integration for encrypted secrets in your configurations
 - **📦 Component Reusability** - Define components once, reuse across environments with different configurations
 - **🎯 Multi-Environment Support** - Manage dev, staging, production, and any other environments from a single codebase
 - **⚡ Terraform/OpenTofu Integration** - Works seamlessly with both Terraform and OpenTofu
-- **🛠 Minimal Abstraction** - Thin wrapper that doesn't hide the underlying IaC tool
+- **�️ Minimal & Unopinionated** - Provides universal primitives, you build team-specific patterns
 - **📝 YAML Configuration** - Simple `comet.yaml` for project-level settings
 - **🌟 Template Support** - Use Go templates in component configurations for dynamic values